r-pufky/docs/docs/game/steam/troubleshooting.md

 # Troubleshooting

+## Games Not Working
+Many old games may need fixes for modern operating systems.
+See [PC Gaming Wiki][c] for manual fixes and [steam-superheater][d] for potentially automatic fixes.

 ## Please confirm your network connection and try again.
 Steam uses **client-download.steampowered.com** to detect internet connectivity through **public/steambootstrapper_english.txt**.
 DNS updates or failure to